Abhi514583/75-day-onemore-challenge/README.md

-# 75-Day OneMore Challenge 🏋️‍♂️
+# OneMore Challenge 🏋️‍♂️

 A progressive fitness challenge app that transforms your fitness journey through the power of "just one more" rep each day.

 ## 🎯 Concept

-Start with your baseline exercises and add **just ONE MORE rep** every single day for 75 days.
-By the end, you'll be amazed at your transformation!
+Start with your baseline exercises and add **just ONE MORE rep** every single day.
+Build lasting habits and watch your transformation unfold!

 **Example Journey:**